maximilianh/cellBrowser/docs/images.rst

 shows an overview of the images on the "Info & Downloads" dialog box.

 The default filename is ``images.json`` and has to be placed in the same directory as the desc.conf file.
-Here is an example images.json file, it should be self-explanatory.
-Contact us if you have questions.
+Here is an example images.json file.
+Contact us if you have questions or feedback on this basic system.

+In the example below, there is only one image category called "main category", (there could be several, by duplicating the top-most object and changing the categoryLabel in the copy).
+This category has two categoryImageSets, the first has the label "DAPI SOX2 TBR2 DCX CTIP2".
+This imageSet offers two files for download and one file for display.
+The next imageSet has the label "AnotherImageSet" and also two files for download and one for display.

     [
     {